-DTR 7.1.1 R to 7.1.3 R set out requirements relating to the composition and functions of the committee or equivalent body:
+DTR 7.1.1 R and 7.1.3 R set out requirements relating to the composition and functions of the committee or equivalent body:

-- DTR 7.1.1 R states that an issuer must have a body which is responsible for performing the functions set out in DTR 7.1.3 R, and that at least one member of that body must be independent and at least one member must have competence in accounting and/or auditing.
+- DTR 7.1.1 R states that an issuer must have a body which is responsible for performing the functions set out in DTR 7.1.3 R, and that at least one member of that body must be independent and at least one member must have competence in accounting and/or auditing. - DTR 7.1.2 G states that the requirements for independence and competence in accounting and/or auditing may be satisfied by the same member or by different members of the relevant body. - DTR 7.1.3 R states that an issuer must ensure that, as a minimum, the relevant body must:

-- DTR 7.1.2 G states that the requirements for independence and competence in accounting and/or auditing may be satisfied by the same member or by different members of the relevant body. - DTR 7.1.3 R states that an issuer must ensure that, as a minimum, the relevant body must: - (1) monitor the financial reporting process; - (2) monitor the effectiveness of the issuer's internal control, internal audit where applicable, and risk management systems; - (3) monitor the statutory audit of the annual and consolidated accounts; - (4) review and monitor the independence of the statutory auditor, and in particular the provision of additional services to the issuer.
+1. monitor the financial reporting process; 2. monitor the effectiveness of the issuer's internal control, internal audit where applicable, and risk management systems; 3. monitor the statutory audit of the annual and consolidated accounts; 4. review and monitor the independence of the statutory auditor, and in particular the provision of additional services to the issuer.

-DTR 7.1.5 R to DTR 7.1.7 G set out what disclosure is required.
+DTR 7.1.5 R sets out what disclosure is required.
 Specifically: